whitneylosinski/Eat.Sleep.Data/README.md

 ## Model Benefits and Limitations:
 As shown above, the Random Forest Regressor performed the best under these controlled conditions and, consequently, was chosen as our model basis.
-Of course, all of these model appear limited in their ability to predict the target with extreme accuracy.
-Nevertheless, the airbnb data itself had many inconsistencies and Random Forest Regressor demonstrated its prowess above the competitors.
+Of course, all of these models appear limited in their ability to predict the target with extreme accuracy.
+Nevertheless, the airbnb data itself has many inconsistencies and Random Forest Regressor demonstrated its prowess above the competitors.
 This may be due to the fact that one benefit of this type of ensemble-based model is that it can fare quite well against over-fitting.

 ## Feature Reduction: